AndrewReaganM/location_load_aware_dns/README.md

 ## Client DNS Response

 Client DNS responses work very similarly to how DNS currently works, with the exception that the order of the response is relevant.
 Clients should work their way down the list in the case that the first result is unreachable.

+## Testing

+It is difficult to test DNS systems in a meaningful way without test networks that mimic the topology you are working with.
+Testing this system was done locally using multiple "example nodes" and a "dns client" that were meant to emulate the existence of nodes and clients requesting node information.

+Results were consistent with the design.
+In the case that one node was closer or had signifigantly lower load, it was ranked higher.
+Nodes that reported a 10 load or experienced an outage were removed from the results, as is desirable.

+In the future it would be ideal to test this out in a larger network setting, however that would be best to do after implementing it in existing DNS mechanisms.